Netting Is it

 making the information available to all interested parties).

-Liaison with authorities such as the police and SFC will be essential.
+Liaison with authorities such as the police and IFCA will be essential.

 the existence of the group, and pressure the local enforcement authorities for action,